mhkeller/layercake/src/content/guide/04-computed-context-values.md

 ### containerWidth `number`

 The width of the parent container – the div element that contains the `<LayerCake>` component.
-Unlike [width](/guide#width-1), this value does not take into account any padding.
-This is also exposed as a variable on the Layer Cake slot so you can access it with `let:containerWidth`.
+Unlike [width](/guide#width), this value does not take into account any padding.
+It's also on the children snippet, as `k.containerWidth`.

 ### containerHeight `number`

 The height of the parent container – the div element that contains the `<LayerCake>` component.
-Unlike [height](/guide#height-1), this value does not take into account any padding.
-This is also exposed as a variable on the Layer Cake slot so you can access it with `let:containerHeight`.
+Unlike [height](/guide#height), this value does not take into account any padding.
+It's also on the children snippet, as `k.containerHeight`.

 ### data `Array`

-The `data` you passed in as a prop, exposed as a store.
-This is what your layer components will most commonly iterate over, like `{#each $data as d}`.
+The `data` you passed in as a prop.
+This is what your layer components will most commonly iterate over, like `{#each k.data as d}`.

-The [flatData](/guide#flatdata), [padding](/guide#padding) and [custom](/guide#custom) props are also available on the context as stores under those same names, as is an `extents` object holding the measured data extents for each active dimension.
+The [flatData](/guide#flatdata), [padding](/guide#padding) and [custom](/guide#custom) props are also available on the context under those same names, as is an `extents` object holding the measured data extents for each active dimension.

 ### width `number`

 The width of the drawable space for the chart.
 This is the width of the parent container taking into account any padding.
-This is also exposed as a variable on the Layer Cake slot so you can access it with `let:width`.
+It's also on the children snippet, as `k.width`.

 ### height `number`

 The height of the drawable space for the chart.
 This is the height of the parent container taking into account any padding.
-This is also exposed as a variable on the Layer Cake slot so you can access it with `let:height`.
+It's also on the children snippet, as `k.height`.

 ### x `Function`